-The Utilization (UM) Management Program description defines the structure of the UM programs for the BCBSMT Retail On-Exchange Marketplace and Off-Exchange products, and Fully Insured Commercial groups.
+The Utilization Management (UM) Program (UM Program or Program) description defines the structure of the UM programs for the BCBSMT Retail On-Exchange Marketplace and Off-Exchange products, and Fully Insured Commercial groups.

-This document provides a clear definition of authority and accountability within the organization, articulates the scope and content of the Program, identifies the roles and responsibilities of individuals involved and outlines the program evaluation.
+This document provides a clear definition of authority and accountability within the organization, articulates the scope and content of the Program, identifies the roles and responsibilities of individuals involved and outlines the Program evaluation.

-In the case where utilization management is delegated, oversight is conducted to assure delegated programs meet requirements, including annual review and approval of the delegate's Utilization Management program description.
+In the case where utilization management is delegated, oversight is conducted to assure delegated programs meet requirements, including annual review and approval of the delegate's utilization management program description.